MANAGEMENT DISCUSSION AND ANALYSIS

 22. Legal Services

-23.1 Bank in pursuance of the enactment of Right to Information Act, 2005, hasdesignated Public Information Officers and Appellate Authorities at Head Office and ZonalOffices.
-The disclosures under the Act are displayed in the Banks website.
-Bank iscomplying with the provisions of the said Act at all levels and disposing of all theapplications and appeals received from the public within the stipulated time frame.
+23.1 Bank in pursuance of the enactment of Right to Information Act, 2005, hasdesignated Public Information Officers and Appellate Authorities at Head Office and ZonalOffices and displayed the Act in the Bank's website.
+Bank is complying with the provisionsof the said Act at all levels and disposing of all the applications and appeals receivedfrom the public within the stipulated time frame.

 25.1 The Bank has a Compliance Division in place as mandated by Reserve Bank of India.An Executive of the rank of Deputy General Manager heads the division and represents asthe Chief Compliance Officer (CCO) of the Bank.

 The compliance function in the Bank maintains a system of internal checks and balancesdesigned to ensure, strict observance of applicable statutory provisions contained invarious legislations, compliance with rules and regulations applicable to banks andadherence to internal policies and fair practices codes